Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 - Build, market, or operate a Competing Infrastructure Service that uses the Software or any derivative of the Software
 - Use the Software to offer a product or service whose primary purpose is to allow third parties to run their own experiments, models, or workflows on infrastructure powered by the Software

-For clarity, Licensee may use the Software to build and operate its own internal trading, research, or analytics systems and to provide outputs (e.g., analytics, reports, trading decisions, predictions, recommendations) to its own clients, provided such clients do not receive direct or indirect access to the Software itself, including but not limited to: (i) access to the Software's APIs, (ii) ability to execute code or workflows within the Software, (iii) access to the Software's user interface, or (iv) any other means of interacting with or controlling the Software.
-Licensee may provide data inputs to the Software and receive outputs from the Software for delivery to clients, but clients may not themselves interact with the Software.
+For clarity, Licensee may use the Software to build and operate its own internal trading, research, or analytics systems and to provide outputs (e.g., analytics, reports, trading decisions, predictions, recommendations) to its own clients, provided such clients do not receive direct or indirect access to the Software itself, including but not limited to: (i) access to the Software's APIs, (ii) ability to execute code or workflows within the Software, (iii) access to the Software's user interface, (iv) access through wrapper APIs, proxy services, or any other indirect means that allows third parties to use the Software's functionality, or (v) any other means of interacting with or controlling the Software.
+Licensee may provide data inputs to the Software and receive outputs from the Software for delivery to clients, but clients may not themselves interact with the Software, whether directly or indirectly through any intermediary layer, wrapper, or service.

 **Model Training and Resale.**